Winter 2002 News From the Farm

 and orchards.

 In February we welcomed Jenny Pasewalk to the farm.
-Jenny will be helping
+Jenny will

 manage the market gardens this year.
-Like Wendy, Jenny is a graduate
+Like Wendy, Jenny is a

-of the UC Santa Cruz Agroecology Apprenticeship program so she is already
+of the UC Santa Cruz Agroecology Apprenticeship program so she is

 familiar with our French Intensive gardening methods.
-With Jenny's capable
+With Jenny's

-help in the gardens, Wendy hopes to have more time to get the ponies out
+help in the gardens, Wendy hopes to have more time to get the ponies

 in public.
 Many people in the U.S. have never seen or heard of Highland